 In deciding how to vote on this proposal, the Board urges you to carefully consider the actions taken related to the Company's executive compensation practices in response to stockholder input, more fully described in the Compensation Discussion and Analysis.
 We encourage stockholders to review the Compensation Disclosure and Analysis above.
 Our creation of value over time is due to the efforts of our talented and committed executives.
 As discussed above in Compensation Discussion and Analysis, the Board believes that our current executive compensation program directly links executive compensation to our financial performance and aligns the interests of our executive officers with those of our stockholders.
-Our Board also believes that our executive compensation program directly links executive company's financial performance.
+Our Board also believes that our executive compensation program provides our executive officers with a balanced compensation package that includes a reasonable base salary along with annual and long-term incentive compensation plans that are based on the Company's financial performance.
 For 2023, about 76.3 percent of our President and Chief Executive Officer's actual total direct compensation was performance-based, while the average for the other named executive officers, excluding David Williams was about 74.9 percent.
 "Performance-based" compensation includes non equity incentive awards, option awards, and performance share units.
 These incentive plans are designed to reward our executive officers on both an annual and long-term basis if they attain specified target goals, the attainment of which do not require the taking of an unreasonable amount of risk, as discussed above in Compensation Risk.
 Our stockholders voted 77.22% in favor of executive compensation in 2023.